 You can insert a component instance into your model in three ways:

-- Select or download a component via the Components browser.
+- Select or download a component via the Components panel.

 - Import a SketchUp file (with the